LabVIEW 64-Bit vs. 32-Bit Applications FAQ

 Q. Which LabVIEW modules and toolkits are available for LabVIEW 64-bit?

-A. Please see this Developer Zone Tutorial: Minimum Version Requirements for more information.
+A. Please see this White Paper: Minimum Version Requirements for more information.

 Q. Is LabVIEW 64-bit included on the LabVIEW Platform DVD?